julucinho/upador-arquivos/README.md

 Furthermore, if we wish to switch that client plugin component with another client to a different cloud provider, such as CloudStorage from Google Cloud instead of S3 from AWS, we do this in this layer, without having to touch anything at the core and its workflow will still work, as if nothing changed at all.

-Its IaC files can be found at ./LambdaFunction/...
+Its IaC files can be found at:
+>./LambdaFunction/...

 The application files can be found in two different directories:
+- Core layer
+> ./upador-arquivo-core/...
-- ./upador-arquivo-core/...
+- Plugins layer
-- ./upador-arquivo-plugins/...
+> ./upador-arquivo-plugins/...

-The two application artifacts have 100% of test coverage.
+<sup>The two application artifacts have 100% of test coverage.</sup>